This is a guest post by Sergey Ivanov, Founder & VP at FAS | Fintech Advisory Services.

 Following the largest deal from Beeple, Cryptopunks are currently the most expensive NFTs ever sold so far.
 Cryptopunks is a project that generates unique characters on Ethereum blockchain.
 Cryptopunk #3100 and #7804 were both sold for $7.8 million:

 CryptoPunks is a project launched in June 2017 by John Watkinson and Matt Hall.
 The idea was to release 10,000 unique characters on Ethereum.
-All the CryptoPunks have been claimed already, and you can see whether they are available for sale right now by the color of their background on the official website.
-If its blue, they are not for sale, if it’s red, they can be bought and if its purple, then there is a possibility to place a bid on them.
+All the CryptoPunks have been claimed already.
+And you can see whether they are available for sale right now by the color of their background on the official website.
+If its blue, they are not for sale.
+If it’s red, they can be bought.
+And if its purple, then there is a possibility to place a bid on them.
 CryptoPunks were launched before NFT’s standard ERC-721 was developed, so they would technically be a hybrid of ERC-721 and ERC-20.

 How does it work technically?

 As of today, the most popular standard for security tokens is ERC-721.
 Unlike ERC-20 which makes it fungible thus equally valuable and interchangeable tokens, ERC-721 tokens are not the same and cannot be exchanged for one another.
-From a technical point of view, there are many similar features in ERC-721 and ERC-20 tokens, such as being able to be stored on ordinary Ethereum wallets, but there is one function that allows the tokens to be non-fungible, which is the “takeOwnership” function.
+From a technical point of view, there are many similar features in ERC-721 and ERC-20 tokens.
+Such as being able to be stored on ordinary Ethereum wallets.
+But there is one function that allows the tokens to be non-fungible, which is the “takeOwnership” function.

-The takeOwnership function allows capturing and tracking the creator and all the owners of a token by tracking its movements, which would not be possible for ERC-20.
+The takeOwnership function allows capturing and tracking the creator and all the owners of a token by tracking its movements.
+Which would not be possible for ERC-20.
 For example, if one transferred 1 ETH to a wallet that held 20 ETH coming from other 1 ETH transactions, and then all 20 were transferred to another wallet, it would not be possible to distinguish each ETH origins.
 ERC-20 tokens only track how many tokens each address had at the end of a single given block.

 ERC-20 tokens are interchangeable and focus on the balance of the tokens.
 One would just have to specify what the total supply of tokens would be by adjusting the “totalSupply” function of the contract, but it is not the same case for ERC-721 tokens.
-The value of one ERC-721 is not the same as another ERC-721, and in order to create the same (again, not interchangeable) ERC-721 token, each token has to be added to the array separately.
+The value of one ERC-721 is not the same as another ERC-721.
+In order to create the same (again, not interchangeable) ERC-721 token, each token has to be added to the array separately.
 That makes sense considering that the value of ERC-721 tracks creation and ownership of tokens throughout their journey.

 What is the future of NFTs